-Part II.
-The Inspection Process.
-This part describes the types of inspections the PHA will make and the steps that will be taken when units do not meet HQS.
+Part II: The Inspection Process.
+This part describes the types of inspections the PHA will make and the steps that will be taken when units do not meet NSPIRE standards.

-Part III.
-Rent Reasonableness Determinations.
+Part III: Rent Reasonableness Determinations.
 This part discusses the policies the PHA will use to make rent reasonableness determinations.

-Special HQS requirements for homeownership, manufactured homes, and other special housing types are discussed in Chapter 15 to the extent that they apply in this jurisdiction.
+Special NSPIRE requirements for homeownership, manufactured homes, and other special housing types are discussed in Chapter 15 to the extent that they apply in this jurisdiction.
+Special requirements for the PBV and RAD PBV programs (if applicable) are discussed in Chapters 17 and 18, respectively.

-PART I: PHYSICAL STANDARDS
+PART I: NSPIRE STANDARDS

 8-I.A.
-GENERAL HUD REQUIREMENTS
+INSPECTABLE AREAS